kaleemashraf21/nc-newsAPI/README.md

 ## 1. Project Summary

-**Northcoders News API (NC News)** building an API for the purpose of accessing application data programmatically.
-The intention here is to mimic the building of a real world backend service (such as Reddit) which should provide this information to the front end architecture.
-This API enables developers to interact with data related to articles, topics, comments, and users through structured endpoints.
-These endpoints provide a way for frontend applications to retrieve and manipulate data efficiently.
+**Northcoders News API (NC News)** is a backend project I created as part of the backend development phase of my training.
+The API was designed to provide programmatic access to application data, simulating the construction of a real-world backend service similar to platforms like Reddit.
+Through well-structured endpoints, this API allows users to interact with data related to articles, topics, comments, and users.
+This enables frontend applications to retrieve, display, and manipulate data efficiently.

 ## Link to the Hosted Version